hpurmann/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 28: February 12, Sunday

+**Today's Progress**: I decided to invest a couple of weeks into `yarn`.
+I think it's a great project but it really lacks people working on the issues.
+I don't know if this is a good project for #100DaysOfCode though.
+Today, I looked into the compatibility algorithm.
+I want to be able to specify that my current project only works on a specific `node` or `yarn` version.
+Unfortunately, it seems that this feature is currently only checking dependencies, not the package itself.

+**Thoughts**: Yarn still has a lot of bugs and problems.
+With one hour each day, maybe I can fix some of them.
+That would be great.

+**Link(s) to work**: [Yarn](https://github.com/yarnpkg/yarn)

 ### Day 27: February 10, Friday

 **Today's Progress**: Finally I managed to handle the error that arises when there is no internet connection.
 I cheated a bit by using the `Box<Error>` type.